5T33Z0/OC-Little-Translated/README.md

 - re-wrote sections which were confusing/misleading
 - added further explanation where necessary
 - added new texts where there were missing (work in progress)
-- added contents which was not present (work in progess)
+- added contents which was not present (work in progress)

-**NOTE**: Although this repo looks smaller than the original, beleive me it is not, it's just re-organized and re-structured into more useful categories.
+**NOTE**: Although this repo looks smaller than the original, believe me it is not, it's just re-organized and re-structured into more useful categories.
 All of the content – and more – is present!

 ## Table of Contents